jovibong/Homegrown/vue-project/homegrown/README.md

 ## Events Page
 When creating new events, or posting comments, or creating new forums, please wait for awhile to see the results.

+For Forum, wait for everything to load before interacting with the page

 ## Chats / Courses page
 When adding events or clicking into the page, please wait for the loading animation to be completed to see the results.